genelet/mlm/README.md

 ### 4.4) JSON API

-Another useful feature of *Genelet* is to the JSON response by changing the tag name *en* to *json* in the URL.
+Another useful feature of *Genelet* is to get the JSON response by changing the tag name *en* to *json* in the URL.
 This can be used as API for other development like mobile apps.